kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 error, return `NoOpinion` to fail closed (as if the condition evaluated to true) along with the error for logging/diagnostics.

-Otherwise, it is known that any `effect=NoOpinion` condition evaluates to false.
+Otherwise, it is known that all `effect=NoOpinion` conditions evaluate to false.
 Then, if there is at least one condition with `effect=Allow` that evaluates to true, return `Allow`.